keflavich/blog/content/Integrals.rst

 of this document is to generalize to :math:`\rho_0 <> 1`

-The most important thing to do is determine the values of the moments of the The most important thing to do is determine the values of the moments of the the integral corrections for the Dirac Delta function component of the PDF.
+The most important thing to do is determine the values of the moments of the distribution, including the integral corrections for the Dirac Delta function component of the PDF.

 The PDF
 -------